andre-dietrich/SelectScript/Python/Base/README.md

 See the examples in the example folder, that shows how different problems can be solved with SelectScript, even without an underlying simulation environment.

+See the 4_color_problem for defining different kinds of problem expressions.
+See the if_print example for additional functionalities and logging.
+See the towers_of_hanoi for different kinds of recursive queries.

 ## Contact

 If you change the code, improve this project, fix bugs, or just have comments,